elfrances/actFileTool/README.md

 #### Example 2

-There are situations in which one wants to turn a GPX route into a GPX ride.
+There are situations in which one wants to turn a GPX *route* into a GPX *ride*.
 For example, imagine you rode your bike for a couple of hours and at the end of the ride you realize you forgot to start your bike computer.
 Doh!
 In this case you can use a GPX route editor (such as RideWithGPS) to draw the route you rode, and then add timing data to the GPX route to turn it into a ride, so that it can be uploaded to your Strava account to get distance and elevation gain credits for it.
 In this example we take a manually created route, and we turn it into a ride using the current date and time as the activity's start time, and an average speed of 12.0 km/h:

 ```
 $ gpxFileTool --start-time now --set-speed 12.0 SampleGpxFiles/TrailCreekEoP_RWGPS_Route.gpx > TrailCreekEoP_RWGPS_Ride.gpx